Catching up: music

 I recently came across mention of an obscure band featuring a drummer named Warren Moore.
 This might be of interest to a certain other Warren Moore.

-Carl Stalling may be the best-known of the composers of cartoon music, but there were others of note, including Scott Bradley.
+Carl Stalling may be the best-known composer of cartoon music, but there were others of note, including Scott Bradley.
 Bradley wrote music for MGM cartoons, including Tom and Jerry and Droopy Dog.
-Unfortunately, there hasn’t yet been a “Scott Bradley Project” paralleling Stalling’s, and his music is had to find.
+Unfortunately, there hasn’t yet been a “Scott Bradley Project” paralleling Stalling’s, and his music is hard to find.
 The one collection offered at the devil’s website is lousy and I can’t recommend it.
 Instead, hunt for the out-of-print Tom and Jerry & Tex Avery Too, a fuller and better-sounding compilation.

 More cartoon music: